 During the operation itself, the surgeon opens the testicles and examines the tissues under a microscope, removing any areas which he thinks are likely to contain sperm – he can tell this by looking at the seminiferous tubules (the parts of the testicles that produce and transport sperm) and identifying which ones are dilated.

 Once all of these areas have been extracted, they are taken to the lab, where they are examined to see if any sperm is present.
 Any sperm that is found will then be used for treatment or frozen until the point of the IVF treatment cycle when it is needed.
 At that stage, the sperm will be defrosted and the strongest specimens selected to be injected directly into the eggs that have been harvested.

-Micro-TESE gives men with obstructive azoospermia or absence of vas deferens the chance to father a child.
+Micro-TESE gives men with Non obstructive azoospermia and last resource to find spermatozoa the chance to father a child.
 Previously, if a man was unable to produce sperm then IVF treatment was not possible..

 Surgery is always a last resort, and we will discuss in depth all the options available to you before settling on any one course of action, but if other avenues of sperm production have failed, micro-TESE could be an exciting opportunity.

 Whatever the cause, infertility is distressing for all concerned and our staff are highly trained and experienced in looking after couples who have experienced high levels of emotional strain.
 We will be here to support and guide you the whole way through and will help you find the course of treatment that is right for you.